 Our Vision Statement reads, “The premier international Celtic Music Festival Destination, located at the foot of the Spanish Peaks.”

-The Spanish Peaks International Celtic Music Festival is that, a Celtic music festival, but really so much more.
+The Spanish Peaks International Celtic Music Festival (SPICMF) is that, a Celtic music festival, but really so much more.
 We are more accurately a four day ‘destination-retreat’ where internationally respected artists and scholars not only perform in concert, but share their musical talent and knowledge in a full range of upwards of fifty plus workshops, demonstration talks, and open (free) singing, dancing and playing sessions for all.
 In addition we provide musical and cultural education at no charge to the schools in our county.

 Where We’re Located

 We are located in Huerfano County, in the southeastern quadrant of Colorado, approximate three hours drive south on I-25 from Denver.
 At 7000 feet about sea level, we are surrounded by the Spanish Peaks to the south, the Sangre de Cristo mountains to the west, and Greenhorn mountain to the north.

 An annual event, the Spanish Peaks International Celtic Music Festival, is now in its 16th year.
 Amazingly, this unique non-profit cultural/education event has its roots in an annual picnic gathering hosted by Scot Jack Yule and his wife Barbara.
 They were joined by local and visiting musicians from Scotland who met each summer in remote Gardner, Colorado starting in 2001.
 Joining the musicians each year in increasing numbers were picnicking families who took part in the communal singing and folk dancing, turning the event into a rousing Irish/Scottish ceili.